dzuk-mutant/blockchain/list/instances/comm_network/comm_network.md

     - Nah, I meant that if you decide to troll feminazis it's your fault for getting shitstormed.

 - The admin (unsurprisingly) has made some pretty shitty and abusive toots of their own.
-    - Of course, why should I defend such stupidity as sying being fat is healthy?
+    - Of course, why should I defend such stupidity as saying being fat is healthy?

 ![](comm_network_100349020301034703.png)